-If your child with special needs receives special education services, then she has an Individualized Education Plan outlining her needs, academic goals, and services needed to meet those goals.
+If your child with special needs receives special education services, then they have an Individualized Education Plan outlining their needs, academic goals, and services needed to meet those goals.
 Before school starts is the time to make sure you recall all the services and accommodations your child's IEP has in place.
 If you can't find a current copy, get in touch with the school or the district's special education office to request a copy.

 2. Double-check all the pieces of the IEP are in place.

 Once you're up-to-date on what your child's plan says, it's time to check in and make sure all the services will be provided this school year.
 Reach out to your child's case manager or the school's IEP coordinator and ask specifically how the accommodations and services will be implemented.
-After all, as mom Mary M. asks, "If parents do not stand up for their child's IEP who will?"
+After all, if parents do not stand up for their child's IEP, who will?